milaboratory/docs/docs/mixcr/reference/mixcr-analyze.md

 ??? warning "Starting from MiXCR 4.1 logic of this command was changed completely"

-    Previous logic with `mixcr analyze amplicon ...` and `mixcr analyze shotgun ...` was remove in MiXCR 4.1 in favour of the new logic centered around the preset
+    Previous logic with `mixcr analyze amplicon ...` and `mixcr analyze shotgun ...` was removed in MiXCR 4.1 in favour of the new logic centered around the preset

 ## Command line options